craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Arthurian (language)]]
 - [[Golopak (language)]]

 In addition, you have legal identification - whatever that may be - of your membership to your Guild.
-Your membership, and your ability to call upon the full weight of the [[Guilds of Coalition]] will - if used properly - grant you nearly any request you could speak.
+Your membership and your ability to call upon the full weight of the [[Guilds of Coalition]] will - if used properly - grant you nearly any request you could speak.
 - [[Guild of Adventurers]]
 	- The Guild of Adventurers is a barely-functionally organized enforcement organization that specializes in disrupting major international or interplanar threats *and* the lives of everyday people through the use of wanton destruction, chaos, and greed.
 - [[Guild of Merchants]]